Subscribe to Newsletters

 The Future of CISOs

 What does all of the above mean?
-In 2022, twenty-seven years after the first CISO role was created, there is little to no material out there about the CISO’s role as caretaker, the CISO’s greater responsibilities towards the organization and its customers, stakeholders, and shareholders, or a code of ethics that would drive such responsibilities.
+Twenty-nine years after the first CISO role was created, there is little to no material out there about the CISO’s role as caretaker, the CISO’s greater responsibilities towards the organization and its customers, stakeholders, and shareholders, or a code of ethics that would drive such responsibilities.
 This is hugely problematic and indicative of a lack of standards for our profession altogether.
 A common quip CISOs often share with one another to lament the immaturity of their profession goes, “Being a CISO today is like being a CFO before generally accepted accounting principles (GAAP) were invented!”

 It is true that we don’t necessarily have centralized governing standards for the practical aspects of managing information-specific risk in the myriad environments in which we find the data we govern to reside, but we do have common frameworks like the National Institute of Standards and Technology’s Cybersecurity Framework (NIST CSF), The Center for Internet Security’s Critical Security Controls (CISv8), International Organization for Standardization’s ISO/IEC 27001:2022 Information Security Management (ISO 27001), and others.
 With regard to standardizing the practical aspects of the CISO profession, these frameworks can suffice for now.
 But what about caretaking?
 Ethics?
 Responsibility?